Steph3097/CSS-Styleguide/README.md

 ```

   * `.listing-card` is the “block” and represents the higher-level component
-  * `.listing-card__title` is an “element” and represents a descendant of `.ListingCard` that helps compose the block as a whole.
+  * `.listing-card__title` is an “element” and represents a descendant of `.listing-card` that helps compose the block as a whole.
   * `.listing-card--featured` is a “modifier” and represents a different state or variation on the `.listing-card` block.

 ### ID selectors